mstinaff/PMS_Updater/README.md

 ---

+This script has been updated to work in a iocage jail in FreeNAS 11.2.
+Please ensure you have wget and ca_root_nss installed.
+To do so, from inside the jail (iocage exec plex csh) just run "pkg install wget" and the same for ca_root_nss.

+Copy the file into the root of the directory however you like and you can then run it from within the jail to update it.
+Thanks to @sretalla at the FreeNAS forums for all the help provided.

 <a href="http://www.freenas.org/">FreeNAS</a> is an excellent open-source network attached storage project based on FreeBSD that is very capable of storing even the largest media libraries

 <a href="http://plex.tv">Plex</a> is an amazing media server/client platform that can organize and stream those same media libraries.